| Home City: Chandler

 Member Since: 2010

 J.D.
-Mesnard is State Representative from Legislative District 17 (Chandler, Gilbert and Sun Lakes), having been elected to the Arizona House of Representatives on November 2, 2010.
+Mesnard is Speaker of the Arizona House of Representatives, serving Legislative District 17 (Chandler, Gilbert, and Sun Lakes).
+He was elected to the House on November 2, 2010.

 |Bill Number||Sponsor Type||Short/NOW Title|